brianmcoates/meehan-md/src/pages/blog/2020-03-11-the-war-on-sickness.md

 I strongly recommend against the use of Tamiflu.
 It has been shown to be largely ineffective.
 More concerning, the drug is associated with a high prevalence of adverse events, including psychosis and suicidality.

 Garlic may be particularly useful in preparation for the cold and flu season, as it contains compounds capable of killing a wide variety of organisms, including viruses and bacteria that can cause earaches, colds and influenza.
-The respected research organization Cochrane Database—which has repeatedly reported that the[science does not support the use of flu vaccine](https://articles.mercola.com/sites/articles/archive/2011/10/17/dangerous-new-ineffective-flu-vaccine-released-for-seniors.aspx)as a first-line defense—has also reviewed studies on the alternatives, such as the use of garlic.15
+The respected research organization Cochrane Database—which has repeatedly reported that the [science does not support the use of flu vaccine](https://articles.mercola.com/sites/articles/archive/2011/10/17/dangerous-new-ineffective-flu-vaccine-released-for-seniors.aspx) as a first-line defense—has also reviewed studies on the alternatives, such as the use of garlic.15

 They found that those who took garlic daily for three months had fewer colds than those who took a placebo, and, when they did come down with a cold, the duration of illness was shorter—an average of 4.5 days compared to 5.5 days for the placebo group.

-While this may not seem overly impressive, it's still better than the results achieved by the much-advertised flu drug[Tamiflu](https://articles.mercola.com/sites/articles/archive/2012/11/28/science-behind-tamiflu.aspx).
+While this may not seem overly impressive, it's still better than the results achieved by the much-advertised flu drug [Tamiflu](https://articles.mercola.com/sites/articles/archive/2012/11/28/science-behind-tamiflu.aspx).
 If taken within 48 hours of onset of illness, Tamiflu might reduce the duration of flu symptoms by about a day to a day and a half.
 That's the extent of what this $100-plus treatment will get you.
 It's virtually identical to just taking garlic on a regular basis!

 However, some patients with influenza are at increased risk for secondary bacterial infections when on Tamiflu—a risk you won't take by eating garlic...
-Other[adverse events](https://articles.mercola.com/sites/articles/archive/2008/03/15/tamiflu-s-effects-on-your-brain.aspx)of Tamiflu include pediatric deaths, serious skin reactions, and neuropsychiatric events, including suicide committed while delirious.
+Other[ adverse events](https://articles.mercola.com/sites/articles/archive/2008/03/15/tamiflu-s-effects-on-your-brain.aspx) of Tamiflu include pediatric deaths, serious skin reactions, and neuropsychiatric events, including suicide committed while delirious.

 ## Oregano oil - 3 times per day